Gas Leaf Blower Ban in US States and Cities

 • Town of New Castle: Gas Leaf Blowers Are Not Permitted June 1 – September 30

-• Tarrytown: The operation of a gasoline-powered leaf and garden blower is prohibited from June 15 through September 15 of each year and on Saturdays, Sundays and holidays during the period September 16 through June 14 each year.
+• Tarrytown: A gasoline-powered leaf and garden blower is prohibited from June 15 through September 15 of each year and on Saturdays, Sundays and holidays from September 16 through June 14 each year.

-• Village of Croton-on-Hudson: Hours of operations limited.
-Gas-powered leaf blowers are banned in the Village of Croton-on-Hudson during the summer and winter months (June 1 – August 31, and January 1 – March 31).
+• Village of Croton-on-Hudson: Hours of operation are limited.
+Gas-powered leaf blowers are banned in the Village during the summer and winter (June 1 – August 31 and January 1—March 31).

-• The Village of Ossining: Use of a gas-powered leaf blower can only be used on parcels greater than a ½ acre, and only between the following dates: March 1 and June 1, OR September 15 and December 15.
+• The Village of Ossining: A gas-powered leaf blower can only be used on parcels greater than ½ acres and only between March 1 and June 1 OR September 15 and December 15.

 • Other municipalities – View this sheet to see all municipalities in NY (updated yearly).
 Provided to Maplescapes with due thanks from Filippine (Healthy Yards)